tp02ga/attendee/docs/calendar_integration.md

 # Calendar Integration

-Attendee's Calendar integration feature schedules bots to join meetings on your user's calendars.
-To use this feature you save your users' calendar credentials in Attendee.
-Attendee uses these credentials to sync calendar events from the Google or Microsoft Calendar APIs.
-You can then decide which calendar events the bots should join according to your application's business logic.
+Attendee's calendar integration lets you schedule bots to automatically join meetings from your users' Google or Microsoft calendars.
+To enable this, you store user calendar credentials in Attendee, which then syncs events through the Google and Microsoft calendar APIs.
+Your application's logic decides which events the bots should join.

-Many meeting bot based applications build a calendar integration in order to automatically send bots to meetings.
-Attendee's calendar integration can reduce the amount of time you need to implement this integration, by abstracting away the complexity of interfacing with the Google and Microsoft Calendar APIs.
+This feature reduces the time it takes to build a calendar integration for your application, by hiding the complexity of the Google and Microsoft APIs and handling event reschedules and cancellations.

-Below, we'll cover the steps to implement the calendar integration feature in your application.
-For a simple example application that implements these steps, see the [ Attendee Calendar Integration Example](https://github.com/attendee-labs/calendar-integration-example).
+The guide below walks through how to set up the calendar integration in your app.
+For a reference implementation, see the [Attendee Calendar Integration Example](https://github.com/attendee-labs/calendar-integration-example).

 ## Create a new Google Calendar OAuth Application